 Getting a shiny new ride to park in your driveway isn't the only benefit that comes from buying a new car.
 You may also be able to take a deduction related to this purchase on your taxes.
-Any deduction that can possibly reduce your income tax is good news for you, so make sure you save all of your paperwork from the car dealership and DMV (Department of Motor Vehicles) where you registered your car.
+Any deduction that can possibly reduce your income tax is good news for you, so make sure you save all of your paperwork from the car dealership and the Department of Motor Vehicles, or DMV, where you registered your car.

 Sales Tax Deduction